TheoAcker12/accessibility-content-testing/_episodes/headings.md

 2. Is the outline WAVE provides missing anything?
 In other words, is everything that should be a heading coded as one?
 3. Are all headings at the appropriate level for their content?

 As we scroll through the page, the first thing we find is the _Heading level 1_, which is as it should be.
-Right after that, however, we see a _Heading level 3_, which means we have skipped a heading level.
+Right after that, however, we see a _Heading level 4_, which means we have skipped a heading level.
 More importantly, this is not actually a heading, but a subtitle.
 Subtitles are one of the most common offenders for non-heading content formatted using headings.

 The next few headings are fine, all the way down to the empty heading we noted previously.
+WAVE does mark the text on top of the image as a possible heading, but we can ignore that, since it does not function as a heading.

+After the empty heading, we reach the obvious heading "Formatting Headings" and find that it is not coded as a heading.
+In this case, WAVE has marked it with a _Possible heading_ alert.
+This time, WAVE is correct: We need to change this to be a heading.
+Right after that, however, is Heading Hierarchy, which is also a fake heading (something that is formatted as and functions as a heading, but is not coded as one).
+It even has the same formatting as the previous fake heading, but because the underlying HTML is slightly different, WAVE is not giving us an alert.
+The important takeaway here is that we cannot rely on WAVE to always indicate possible headings for us.
+The alerts are useful, but we still need to pay careful attention to whether or not WAVE markes each heading as a heading.

-After that, we need to pay careful attention or we may miss the next issue: _Link Text_ should really be a subheading of _Links_.
+Next, we need to pay careful attention or we may miss the next issue: Link Text should really be a subheading of Links.
 This becomes especially obvious when we notice the headings further down that are also about links, though not necessarily limited to link text.
 Therefore, this heading level needs to be changed.
 As a bonus, this will solve the next issue, which is the _Skipped heading level_ for _Link Examples_.
 Once _Link Text_ becomes level 3, the structure will no longer go directly from 2 to 4.

-Further down, we see the _Possible heading_ alert, which is indeed indicating an issue for us.
-Right after that, however, is _Other Link Considerations_, which is also a fake heading.
-It even has the same formatting as _Links and Images_, but because the underlying HTML is slightly different, WAVE is not giving us an alert.
-The important takeaway here is that we cannot rely on WWAVE to always indicate possible headings for us.
-The alerts are useful, but we still need to pay careful attention to whether or not WAVE markes each heading as a heading.

 > ## Exercise: Testing Headings
 >
-> Use the [sample testing page](../../test-sample-1/index.html) for this exercise.
+> Use the [sample testing page](https://accessibility.oucreate.com/samples/test-sample) for this exercise.
 >
 > 1. What heading-related errors and alerts does WAVE indicate for this page?
 > 2. Are there any heading-related issues that WAVE does not indicate?
 It might help to visually scan the page and determine what the heading outline should look like (with WAVE turned off), then compare that to WAVE's structure.